The Delaunay Density Diagnostic: Computing the Delaunay density diagnostic

 We have equivalent claims to \cref{claim:rate2} and \cref{claim:rate0} for the \texttt{grad-MSD} rate; the only change is the expected value for $r_k$ in each case, namely, 1 replaces 2 and -1 replaces 0.

-\begin{claim} The \texttt{grad-MSD} rate $r_k$ will be approximately $1$ if and only if the set $\{(\bx_j,f(\bx_j)\}$ used to define $\hat f_k$ contains sufficient information to reconstruct the geometric features present in $f$ over the set of query points $\{\bq_i\}$. \end{claim}
+\begin{claim} If the set $\{(\bx_j,f(\bx_j)\}$ used to define $\hat f_k$ contains sufficient information to reconstruct the geometric features present in $f$ over the set of query points $\{\bq_i\}$ then the \texttt{grad-MSD} rate $r_k$ will be approximately $1$. \end{claim}

-\begin{claim} The \texttt{grad-MSD} rate $r_k$ will be approximately $-1$ if and only if the set $\{(\bx_j,f(\bx_j)\}$ used to define $\hat f_k$ cannot distinguish geometric features from random noise over the set of query points $\{\bq_i\}$. \end{claim}
+\begin{claim} If the set $\{(\bx_j,f(\bx_j)\}$ used to define $\hat f_k$ cannot distinguish geometric features from random noise over the set of query points $\{\bq_i\}$ then the \texttt{grad-MSD} rate $r_k$ will be approximately $-1$. \end{claim}

 Other norms could be considered as well.
 For instance, computing rates in~$L^p$ for $p\in[1,\infty)$ could be assessed by replacing $\texttt{MSD}$ with ``mean $p$th power differences'' and the square roots with $p$th roots in line \ref{algDD:line:rate} from \cref{alg:DD_msd}.
 The $L^\infty$ rate could be similarly accomodated.
 Likewise, convergence in the Sobolev norm $W^{1,p}$ can be attained by using the $L^p$ norm instead of the $L^2$ norm for the term \texttt{norm} used in line~\ref{alggDD:line:norm} of \cref{alg:DD_grad-msd}.
 We leave study of these possibilities for future work.